Pazhassi Raja: Second revolt and death (1800–1805)

 After the fall of Tipu, Wayanad fell to the East India Company.
 They sent a Mysore Commission to seize Wayanad and planned to annex it to either Canara or Coimbatore.
 But as Wayanad was a traditional possession of Kottayam Raja and Pazhassi had been in control of this region since 1793, Pazhassi interpreted the move as an encroachment on his country's ancient provinces.
-Raja retaliated by collecting a large force of soldiers which was now supplemented by Mappilas and Pathans, latter being ex-soldiers of Tipu who became unemployed after Tipu's death.
+Raja retaliated by collecting a large force of Nairs which was now supplemented by Mappilas and Pathans, latter being ex-soldiers of Tipu who became unemployed after Tipu's death.

 The Company administration at Madras appointed Major General Arthur Wellesley as the Presidency army commandant of Mysore, Canara & Malabar.

 He planned a double-pronged move from Malabar Coast and Mysore into Wayanad and began preparations for that end.
 Raja observed Major General - the latter had brought reinforcements and was building roads in Wayanad and outposts across rebel country.
 In response, the Raja also recruited numerous men which so alarmed Wellesley that he even wanted to kidnap kith and kin of rebels so as to check Raja's recruitment.

 Raja learned that Wellesley had left for the Deccan on a military mission - the Raja who understood that Major General's absence is a great chance swiftly made his move.
 He marched across Kuttiyadi Pass and below he made a junction with Unni Mootha Mooppan, a Walluvanad Mappila leader & his men and soon several great nobles like Kampuratt Nambiar of Iruvazhinad, Peruvayal Nambiar and Kannavath Sankaran Nambiar also joined Raja with their men.

 By monsoon of 1800, rebels who controlled all of country-side of Kottayam threatened to overwhelm Company outposts in Kottayam.
 Wellesley sent a large force under Colonel Sartorius to recapture rebel-held Kottayam.
 But the plan could not be carried out as there were not enough troops in Malabar.
 Wellesley advised Commissioners to stop all communications with Wayanad so as to starve Raja of supplies.
 But the shortage of troops also meant this plan too remained on paper.
 By the time, Wellesley decided to smash Raja by a double drive from Malabar Coast and Mysore into Wayanad, Manjeri Athan Gurikkal an Ernad Mappila leader along with his followers agreed to support of Raja.